CoryLR/user-routine/README.md

 # User-Routine

 User-Routine is a JavaScript library to automate user routines on web pages.
-Test features or create tutorials with actions such as click, await, and fill.
-Very easy to use.
+You can easily test features or create tutorials with actions such as click, await, and fill.

 ✨ See the [Live Demo](https://corylr.github.io/user-routine/) ✨